-According to the Better Business Bureau (BBB), ARC Management Group, LLC was founded in 2006, and the BBB established its profile page in 2009.
+They’re legit.
+According to the Better Business Bureau (BBB), ARC Management Group, LLC is a legitimate collection agency, founded in 2006, and the BBB established its profile page in 2009.
 ARC is listed as a collection agency with a headquarters in Kennesaw, GA.
 Buzzfile estimates ARC’s annual revenue at $5 million and the size of its staff at 38 people.

 According to its website, ARC “is a full service pre-legal and legal commercial and consumer collection agency that operates nationwide and can litigate when necessary in many states.”
 ARC’s operating philosophies are “business and technology leadership, personalized services to…clients, and a commitment to the highest level of service.”

 ARC Management Group offers collection services in three areas: first party medical collections, third-party contingency collections, and legal action.
 ARC’s medical billing and first-party collection division “specializes in the billing and collections of medical accounts receivables nationwide,” and utilizes digital billing and collection management systems; fully integrated claims editing and submission; uninsured and underinsured collections; special revenue projects; and security and compliance policies.